Bill Rychel

 William Rychel (born c.
 1978) is an American college football coach and athletic director.
-He is the head football coach and athletic director for St. Thomas University, holding the position of head football coach since 2019 and athletic director since 2020.
+He is the athletic director for St. Thomas University, a position he has held since 2020.
 He was the head football coach for Notre Dame College in 2015.
 He also coached for Coe, Tri-State, Ohio Northern, and Savannah State.
 He played college football for Mount Union as a guard.